-Latimer suffered a heart attack on April 23, 1936, and died at his home in Loveland, Ohio.
+Latimer suffered a heart attack on April 23, 1936, and died the next at his home in Loveland, Ohio.
+He was 56.
 He was buried in Greenlawn Cemetery in Milford, Ohio.

 The author would like to thank Dick Thompson for mentioning the Latimer story in passing in a back issue of The National Pastime.
 The author would also like to thank Bill James for inspiring him to give baseball a deeper look.
 Finally, Jerry Jackson provided information about the disbanding of the Texas League in 1898.